monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

   - data retention 150 days
 - works with VPC endpoints
 - pick this also for monitoring at scale

+# Scaling
+- horizontal scaling is good for availability

+## Auto Scaling Groups
+- Auto Scaling Group is a collection of EC2 instances treated as a collective group for scaling and management

 # AWS Gateway
 - Serverless way of replacing your web service